Permit Portal Guide · Updated 2026

 Several Tyler EnerGov deployments — including Pasadena — front the public Self Service portal with a Cloudflare bot challenge, which blocks direct HTTP polling and requires a headless-browser approach instead.
 This is a higher-overhead adapter to build than a typical Accela Citizen Access instance, which is why SignedOff prioritized the Accela portfolio first.

-Planned EnerGov monitoring will poll each agency's public Self Service portal on a recurring schedule to detect plan-check transitions, scheduled inspections, and expiration deadlines, using the same anonymous record-lookup interface available to any public visitor.
-No agency login or API credential will be required from the permit holder.
+SignedOff polls each agency's public Self Service portal on a recurring schedule to detect plan-check transitions, scheduled inspections, and expiration deadlines, using the same anonymous record-lookup interface available to any public visitor.
+No agency login or API credential is required from the permit holder.

 How is Tyler EnerGov different from Accela Citizen Access?